A Student's Guide to Hospitalization

 Some important things to consider while you are in the hospital:

 - Consider signing a release of information that would allow your counselor, social worker or other hospital staff to contact the University’s case manager.
 The case manager would then know about your hospitalization and could begin contacting your instructors to let them know that you are unable to attend classes due to being in the hospital.
 The notification will not include a diagnosis and you will receive a copy in your UTC email.

 - Your mental health is more important than your grades!
 Do not rush your hospital stay in order to get back to classes.
 If your doctor recommends you stay longer or that you withdraw, you should consider that this is their area of expertise.
 They don’t want you to fail, more importantly they want you to get better and ultimately be more productive in your classes once you are ready to return!

 - Student Outreach & Support does not provide counseling.
-The case manager can work to help you find a provider in the community or connect you to the Counseling and Personal Development Center on-campus (so long as you fall within their scope of service).
+The case manager can work to help you find a provider in the community or connect you to the Counseling Center on-campus (so long as you fall within their scope of service).

 - The case manager is happy to schedule a time to talk to you while you are in the hospital to go over your options or any questions you may have.

 - NOTE: Student Outreach & Support is not a confidential resource, however all of your information will remain private as defined by the Family Educational Rights and Privacy Act (FERPA).